Dietitian-Approved Tips To Spot The False Claims of Fad Diets

 Statistics about the effect of weight on health appear regularly in the news.
 We are more conscious than ever about what we eat, and many of us are trying to eat less food—or better food.
 Fad diets make appealing promises about quick weight loss and better health.
-Summit dietitian Amy Lewis explains how to evaluate fad diet claims, with tips to identify claims that are too good to be true.
+We explain how to evaluate fad diet claims, with tips to identify claims that are too good to be true.

 Characteristics that typify fad diets